New to Road Scholar? Sign up

 Activity note: Getting on/off a bus.
 The drive to Vallée de la Jacques-Cartier is about 30 miles, less than 1 hour.
 Hiking up to 7 miles; gravel trails.

-Morning: Today we venture out to one of the most ancient mountain range in the world.
-Just 30 minutes from Québec City, Jacques Cartier National Park, is host to one of the most beautiful glacial valleys in Québec.
-From the ancient trail connecting Quebec to the Saguenay through the floating timbers period which ended in 1978, the Jacques Cartier Valley represent a environmental testimony of the role of nature and geography in the development of Canada.
-Focusing on the area history before the European arrival up to modern time, the hike provides insights into local conservation efforts of this very historical salmon river and protected glacial valley.
+Morning: We will venture out to the Laurentian massif for a hike in one of the most ancient mountain ranges in the world, home of the Parc National de la Jacques Cartier.
+The main feature of the park is the famous Rivière Jacques Cartier (Jacques Cartier River) put under the protection of the Park Act in 1981.
+The river has carved its passage down to more than 1,800 feet (550 meters) below the top of the plateau in a valley that existed even before the glacial period.
+During the hike with our Study Leader, we will learn about the ancient trail connecting Quebec to the Saguenay through the floating timbers period that ended in 1978.
+The Jacques Cartier national Park is an environmental testament to the role of nature and geography in the development of Canada.
+Focusing on area history before the European arrival up to modern time, the hike will provide insights into local conservation efforts of this historical salmon river and protected glacial valley.

 Lunch: In the National Park, we’ll have box lunches.